haythem03/Nextflow_RNASeq/README.md

 ## Customization

-You can customize various parameters by editing the `main.nf` file or by providing them as Nextflow parameters when running the pipeline.
+You can customize various parameters by editing the `Nextflow_Pipeline.nf` file or by providing them as Nextflow parameters when running the pipeline.
 For example:
 - `params.ref_fasta`: Path to the reference genome FASTA file.
 - `params.ref_gtf`: Path to the reference GTF file.
 - `params.reads`: Path to the paired-end FASTQ files.